opengwas/blog/content/posts/user-auth-spring-2024.md

 - is calculated when OpenGWAS accepts it (identical requests will be charged separately; you will still be charged if the result is empty)

 Read [Allowance and cost](http://api.opengwas.io/api/#allowance) in the API tutorial for more information.

+## What's next: The transition period

+You will have until 30th April 2024 to update the packages (developed by MRC IEU) and implement the auth flow in your own script.
+From Wednesday 1st May 2024, you need to prove your identity (authenticate) to use our service, even if you are querying a public dataset.

+Read [Authentication](https://api.opengwas.io/api/#authentication) in the API tutorial for more information.